Codex Mariendalensis: History

 Brother Hermann's epic appears to have lain in the Marienthal monastery for almost four centuries after he wrote it.
 In 1655, the original was copied on paper by the Belgian Jesuit, Alexander von Wiltheim.
 At the same time, Wiltheim wrote a life of Yolanda in Latin based on Brother Hermann's Middle High German.
 Then in November 1999, the Luxembourg linguist Guy Berg and Yasmin Krull discovered the original Codex in Ansembourg Castle, a short distance from the monastery at Marienthal.

 The poem tells how Princess Yolanda gave up the comforts of her home in Vianden Castle to join the Convent of Marienthal where she later became the prioress.
 See further details under Yolanda of Vianden.

 Acquisition by the Luxembourg National Archives

-The Codex Mariendalensis together with other documents belonging to the lords of Ansembourg were acquired by the Luxembourg state in 2008 and now form part of the collections of the Luxembourg National Archives and the National Library of Luxembourg.
+The Codex Mariendalensis, together with other documents belonging to the lords of Ansembourg, was acquired by the Luxembourgish state in 2008 and now forms part of the collections of the Luxembourg National Archives and the National Library of Luxembourg.
+It was digitised by the latter institution in 2025, rendering it freely accessible online.